Jve386/JSON-handling_Rust/README.md

 csv-reader
 =====

 A basic CSV reader utility in Rust using the 'csv' crate.
-Explore CSV parsing in Rust and learn how to handle errors with Rust's Result and the '?' operator.
+Handling errors with Rust's Result and the '?' operator.

 ### Code Structure🏗️